 If you are considering entering your dog in a dog show, or would simply like to challenge them further, then there are a few extra bits that you could consider making or buying.
 Listed below, you will find more advanced equipment to challenge your dog further, both physically and mentally.

-The seesaw is quite a challenging piece of equipment for a dog, especially fitted into an entire course.
+The dog agility seesaw is quite a challenging piece of equipment, especially fitted into an entire course.
 Your dog will have to learn how to control its speed and, most importantly, its balance over this strange item.
 It is an excellent piece of training equipment for both big and small dogs.

 Dogs must place at least one paw on the contact zone of the teeter board, so it pays to start with them doing this separately, not in the fast-paced environment of a complete course where they are desperate to tackle the next obstacle.